 Indiana Room Public PC – One computer station with Microsoft Office and Internet Explorer – Fiber-optic Internet connectivity – print-enabled.

-QUICK TIPS FOR COMPUTERS, WIRELESS, FAXING, PRINTING, & DIGITAL SCANNING
+QUICK TIPS FOR COMPUTERS, WIRELESS, FAXING, PRINTING, DIGITAL SCANNING, & PHOTOCOPYING

 Logging into the computers in the library’s computer lab